corley/ng-startup-documentation/docs/08-graphics-layout.md

 </form>
 ```

-You can edit the class of the <span element that will be injected into the button (by default uses a spinner by Font Awesome)
+You can edit the class of the <span> element that will be injected into the button (by default uses a spinner by Font Awesome)

 ``` javascript
 .config(["crLoadingProvider", function(crLoadingProvider){
   crLoadingProvider.setClickSpinnerClass("my custom class");
 });
 ```
-Please read official [documentation](https://github.com/ngutils/cr-loading) for crLoading usage.
+Please read official [documentation](https://github.com/ngutils/cr-loading) about crLoading usage.

 ## Animations
 ngStartup defines in `/src/less/base.less` some classes that you can use in your views to activate animations during route changes and ng-repeat, ng-show and ng-hide events.